M-Media-Group/Vue3-GateKeeper/README.md

 You should not override this function.
 It sets the options available to the gate.
 This function should be called before you call the `handle()` function.

-## The gate handler
+## GateKeeper class

-The gate handler is already set up for you for the Router and in the `ConfirmsGate` component.
+GateKeeper is already set up for you in the Router.

-The gate handler itself takes an array of gate names and runs through each of them.
-As a second parameter, you can pass in optional options.
+GateKeeper itself takes an array of gate names and runs through each of them.
 Calling the `handle()` function will execute all the gates passed to the handler.

 ```javascript
 const response = await new GateKeeper(["auth", "userHasKittens"]).handle();